Skip to main content

 The implications of the hydrophobic effect extend far beyond the topic of solubility.
 It governs the way that proteins fold, the formation of soap bubbles, and the formation of cell membranes.
 The small solubility of a non polar solute in an associated liquid such as water results more from the negative entropy change rather than from energetic considerations.
 This phenomenon is known as the hydrophobic effect.
 In the next section, we will explore the ways in which these energy-and-entropy considerations come together in various kinds of solutions.

-This page titled 8.2: Thermodynamics of Solutions is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Stephen Lower via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8.2: Thermodynamics of Solutions is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Stephen Lower via source content that was edited to the style and standards of the LibreTexts platform.